Character Meet and Greet Disney World: Your Guide to the Magic

 Call Disney Characters Hotline

 If you or your child have a character you must meet on your trip, calling the Character Hotline is key.
-Once you arrive at your Disney World hotel, politely ask the concierge to call the Character Hotline and determine where and when your favorite character is available for meet and greets.
+Once you arrive at your Disney World hotel, politely ask the concierge to call the Character Hotline and determine where and when (the Disney World character schedule and times guide is a life saver) your favorite character is available for meet and greets.

 Speak to Your Kids Prior to Meeting a Character

 However, several situations can arise that result in certain characters not appearing for a meet and greet or your family being unable to attend a specific character experience.

 For instance, you may find that the wait time for a specific character such as Anna from Frozen is an astronomical amount of time and won’t fit into your schedule.
 The last thing you want is a disappointed child and a potential meltdown.

 With this in mind, never guarantee a character visit with your child.
 Instead, use phrases such as “I hope we get the chance to see Mickey!” or “I wonder if Pluto is in Magic Kingdom today?”
 That way, if the encounter does happen, everyone is happy!